-The idea that personhood begins at birth (or that a “person” and a “human” are separate things) is not an argument, but an arbitrary and unqualified assertion.
-When pushed, the pro-choicer will probably respond by defining “person” as a self-conscious, thinking, and intelligent being.
+The idea that personhood begins at birth (or that a “person” and a “human” are separate things) is an arbitrary assertion.
+When pushed, the pro-choicer will probably respond by defining “person” as something that is self-conscious and capable of living independently.
 It is these qualities, say pro-choicers, that give human beings the status of “person” and therefore the right to life.

-Second, and rather scarily, all of these qualities don’t happen until after birth, meaning newborns are also disqualified.
+Second, all of these qualities don’t materialise until some time after birth, meaning newborns are also disqualified.
 After all, infants are not self-aware and cannot make conscious decisions until (at least) a few months after birth, so what’s wrong with infanticide?
-Same goes for comatose patients, dementia sufferers, and the sleeping.
+Same goes for comatose patients, dementia sufferers, and those who are simply asleep.